Majed Abdullah: Club career

 Majed Abdullah finished as the Saudi League top scorer 6 times in his career.
 He also won the League 4 times as well as the King Cup 4 times.
 Majed is the all-time top scorer of the Saudi League with 189 goals and is also Al-Nassr's all-time top scorer with 260 goals.
 Majed Abdullah announced his retirement on 12 April 1998 following Al-Nassr's win in the 1998 Asian Cup Winner's Cup in front of 70,000 fans in Riyadh.

 International career

+Early years

 Majed made his senior team debut in 1978 in an unofficial friendly against Portuguese giants Benfica where he scored 2 goals.
 His official debut was against China on 10 December 1978.
-Majed represented Saudi national team in 2 Asian Cups, 5 Gulf Cups, the 1984 Olympic Games and the 1994 FIFA World Cup.
-He retired from the National Team shortly after the 1994 World Cup.
+Majed played for Saudi Arabia in the 1979 Arabian Gulf Cup, scoring 7 goals in 6 matches, and notably scoring five against Qatar in a 7–0 win.
+He continued to play in the Arabian Gulf Cup, participating in the 1982, 1984 and 1986 tournaments.

+International success

+Majed represented his country at the 1984 AFC Asian Cup, first scoring a 90th-minute equalizer against South Korea in the group stage, then scoring again in the final against China to help Saudi Arabia secure their first Asian Cup title.
+He played in the next tournament in 1988, scoring a goal against Iran in the semi-finals and then converting his kick in the penalty shoot-out of the final against South Korea as his side retained their title.
+Majed also represented Saudi Arabia in the 1984 Summer Olympics, scoring a goal against Brazil.

+Later years

+He helped the country to a silver medal at the 1986 Asian Games, as well as another silver medal at the 1992 Arab Cup.
+Majed marked his last appearances for Saudi Arabia at the 1994 FIFA World Cup, then retired from international football shortly afterwards.